James-Byrne/tp_node_stripe_example/README.md

 amount: 0   # => success
 ```

-For a full list of response mappings see the [response mappings table](https://admin.testingpays.com/teams_apis/stripe-v1-charges).
+For a full list of response mappings see the [response mappings table](https://admin.testingpays.com/) under your account.

 ```js
 import { expect } from 'chai';